inex/IXP-Manager/README.md

   Nick Hilliard, Junior Coding Dweeb
   Contact us via: operations (at) inex.ie

+The copyright statement for IXP Manager was changed on 2016-09-23 to reflect the fact that INEX changed its formal legal name from "Internet Neutral Exchange Association Limited" to "Internet Neutral Exchange Association Company Limited By Guarantee", as required by the Companies Act 2014.

 Copyright (C) 2009-2016 Internet Neutral Exchange Association Company Limited By Guarantee.
 All Rights Reserved.